lotcz/theSeed/doc/beehive.md

 - queen can eat and then lay eggs
 - bee can fly, crawl, take and drop small things
 - when Bee dies and has no followers, she respawns in a hive
+- motivation to travel to advanced levels is also quantity of resources

+How to open blocked access?

+- bring certain item for guarding NPC
+- lure away guarding animal
+- bring pollen to blossom to get to nectar

 Items
 -----